dtknet/net-git/Readme.txt

-its what i do @ work every day.
+its what we do @ work every day.